Know Your Meme

-Know Your Meme (KYM) is a website and video series which uses wiki software to document various Internet memes and other online phenomena, such as viral videos, image macros, catchphrases, Internet celebrities and more.
+Know Your Meme (KYM) is an informational website and video series that uses wiki software to document various Internet memes and other online phenomena, such as viral videos, image macros, catchphrases and Internet celebrities.
 It also investigates new and changing memes through research, as it commercializes on the culture.
-Originally produced by Rocketboom, the website was acquired in March 2011 by Cheezburger Network, which, in 2016, was acquired by Literally Media.
+Originally produced by Rocketboom, the website was acquired in March 2011 by Cheezburger Network, in turn acquired in 2016 by Literally Media.
 Know Your Meme includes sections for confirmed, submitted, deadpooled (rejected or incompletely documented), researching, and popular memes.

 History

 20072010: Web series origins

 Know Your Meme was created in December 2007 as a series of videos which were part of the vlog Rocketboom.
 It was founded by employees Kenyatta Cheese, Elspeth Rountree and Jamie Wilkinson, and Rocketboom CEO Andrew Baron in their spare time, when host Joanne Colan could not finish the current season of Rocketboom.
 They dubbed themselves the Rocketboom Entity for Internet Studies.
 Noticing that internet memes were used by advertisers who failed to acknowledge their online origins, they found that they could trace their source by using public search tools.
-They also found that media coverage of memes seemed disinterested in how they began and spread.
+They also found that media coverage of memes seemed uninterested in how they began and spread.

 Each episode of Know Your Meme covered one meme in detail, exploring its history and context in internet culture.
 They were hosted variously by Colan, Cheese, Rountree and Wilkinson, who donned lab coats and dubbed themselves "meme experts".
 Baron noticed that each episode attracted more views than typical Rocketboom shows.
 According to Cheese, memes were only starting to become popular on sites such as 4chan when the series began, and Rocketboom allocated more resources as their popularity grew.

 Wilkinson had also been developing a personal database of internet memes.
 It was repurposed as a companion to the videos and launched on the current website in 2008.
 Due to the size of the task, Rocketboom decided to crowdsource and hire interns, including Amanda Brennan and future editor Brad Kim, to develop content.
 This was then collated by volunteer moderators and a small editorial team.
 By 2010, Know Your Meme had attracted a large following and was more popular than the original web series.
 However, it also attracted hostility from some online communities: the website suffered constant DDoS attacks and the controversial Encyclopedia Dramatica said it was "mostly safe for work, which is fucking lame".